 Food in Punjab – Punjab Da Treat (Veg Only)

-Spicy and lavishly spread all over India, Punjabi cuisine is not particularly a new-addition for a fellow Indian.
+Spicy and lavishly spread all over India, their cuisine is not particularly a new-addition for a fellow Indian.
 Yet savouring Punjabi food in Punjab has all the charm, particularly in Patiala and Amritsar, which are famous among food-lovers for street food.
 And it’s cheap!

 I got food poisoning, and I deserve it!